zhoujj2013/lncfuntk/README.md

 ## Input files

 We need to place the input files into configure file.
-We need to provide expression profile (expr.lst), TFs binding profiles(tf.chipseq.lst), a list of express miRNA (MirRNA_expr_refseq.lst) and potential miRNA binding profile (miRNA.binding.potential.bed).
+We need to provide expression profile (gene.expr.lst), TFs binding profiles(tf.chipseq.lst), a list of express miRNA (MirRNA_expr_refseq.lst) and potential miRNA binding profile (miRNA.binding.potential.bed).
 The format for these files should be prepared as follow:

-### GeneExpressionProfiles (gene.expr.lst)
+### Gene expression profiles (GeneExpressionProfiles/gene.expr.lst)

 Contain expression profile for different stages.